 Machine learning is an iterative and experimental process.
 Although core algorithms are increasingly becoming mass-produced, each project must be customized based on the business context and data.

 As with any good experiment, some hypotheses will initially turn out to be wrong.
-New data may need to be procured or generated, or the problem description rewritten based on what is found.
-As a result, decision makers and team members alike need to apply a machine learning test-and-learn mentality to establish successful data analysis.
+New data may need to be procured or generated, or the problem description was rewritten based on what is found.
+As a result, decision-makers and team members alike need to apply a machine learning test-and-learn mentality to establish successful data analysis.

 An iterative process that provides maximum flexibility and agility allows for faster evaluation of progress and to determine whether an alternative approach is needed.

 3 Put together an interdisciplinary data science team